matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 ### Size Limits

-Whenever "bytes" are referred to as a limit, this is calculated as UTF-8 bytes, so a two-byte UTF-16 character consumes two bytes of this limit.
+Whenever "bytes" are referred to as a limit, this is calculated as UTF-8 bytes, so a two-byte code point consumes two bytes of this limit.
+This size would be measured before any JSON encoding.

 Until another MSC specifies otherwise: